 Transfer pricing is something that needs explanation because it is subject to much confusion.
 Transfer pricing happens whenever a sale takes place between two legally independent but nonetheless related entities.
 In the present context this usually happens when the two entities are both subsidiaries of the same multinational corporation.
 So this might be Google trading with Google, or Starbucks with Starbucks, but let’s be clear: you could substitute the name of any company with a subsidiary and transfer pricing could take place.

 Transfer pricing is legal, which is a point many forget.
 Companies under common ownership are allowed to trade with each other, and the OECD has estimated that 60 per cent of world trade takes place between the subsidiaries of multinational companies.
 It’s fair to say we’d likely be a lot worse off without much of that trade.
-It’s just that it’s subject to potential tax abuse through transfer mispricing, which is the name given by tax campaigners to the process of setting a price to avoid tax.
+It’s just that it’s subject to potential tax avoidance through transfer mispricing, which is the name given by tax campaigners to the process of setting a price to avoid tax.

 The problem is that transfer mispricing is incredibly easy.
 All it takes is to misstate a transfer price, and profits are shifted across international borders.
 If the aim is to reduce profits in a higher tax location, transfer prices into that location are overstated (which is the allegation made by Reuters against Starbucks) or transfer prices out of that location are understated.
 Both have the same effect: suppressing profits in the higher tax location and increasing them elsewhere, usually (and not by coincidence) in a lower tax location.